santiagosnchez/acc2gb/README.md

 # acc2gb
-Shell code to retrieve GenBank records from a list of accession numbers (using [gnu-parallel](https://www.gnu.org/software/parallel/))
+Shell code to retrieve GenBank records from a list of accession numbers (using [gnu-parallel](https://www.gnu.org/software/parallel/) for multi-threading)

 ## NCBI API key